-Have you ever wondered what makes a manifesto meaningful?
+Have you ever wondered what makes a purpose statement meaningful?
 How do you make it memorable?
 Why are some so compelling that it creates a call to action?

-Manifestos are used by political parties, clubs, organizations and individuals to create action.
-A manifesto is defined as a public declaration or statement of ideas and intentions.
+Purpose statements are used by political parties, clubs, organizations and individuals to create action.
+It is a public declaration or statement of ideas and intentions.
 Wikipedia’s definition adds that a manifesto is created through consensus and “promotes a new idea with prescriptive notions” for agreed upon behaviors.
 At the Center for Values-Driven Leadership, we believe that purpose statements, like values themselves, should promote the common good and be positive, desirable, and worthwhile for all involved.

 Editor’s note: To our surprise, this article has become one of our most read.
 We’re glad so many people find it useful.
 Please note, however, that we are unable to provide individual advice on drafting manifestos.
 If you are interested in our consulting services, please see Programs > Consulting.

 Our experience offers a model for developing your own manifesto.
-Here are 5 steps for creating a meaningful manifesto that reflects your beliefs, values, and sage wisdom.
+Here are 5 steps for creating a meaningful purpose statement that reflects your beliefs, values, and sage wisdom.

 - Have a Meaningful Concept.

-A sure way to get a clear concept about your manifesto is to start with meaningful questions.
+A sure way to get a clear concept about your purpose statement is to start with meaningful questions.